sakaridis/fog_simulation-SFSU_synthetic/README.md

    ```
    Cityscapes_trainval_refined_stereogf_beta_0_01_serial;
    ```
-   This should create the directory `output/Foggy_Cityscapes/` and populate it with synthetic foggy images in `leftImg8bit_trainval_refined_stereogf_beta_0.01_foggy` as well as corresponding estimated transmittance maps in `leftImg8bit_trainval_refined_stereogf_beta_0.01_transmittance` and depth maps in `depth_stereoscopic_trainval_refined`. **Note**: the results of this experiment will occupy around **6 GB of disk space**.
+   This should create the directory `output/Foggy_Cityscapes/` and populate it with synthetic foggy images in `leftImg8bit_trainval_refined_stereogf_beta_0.01_foggy` as well as corresponding estimated transmittance maps in `leftImg8bit_trainval_refined_stereogf_beta_0.01_transmittance` and depth maps in `depth_stereoscopic_trainval_refined`. **Note**: the results of this experiment will occupy around **6 GB of disk space**.\
    *Foggy Cityscapes-refined* is based on a refined list of 550 Cityscapes images (498 `train` plus 52 `val`) that yield high-quality synthetic foggy images; details are given in our [publication][project_page].

-The experiment of step 4 uses a single thread and thus runs for around one day on an Intel Core i7 machine with 16 GB RAM and MATLAB 2017b.
-However, the implementation of the core MATLAB function [`source/Fog_simulation/Fog_simulation_Cityscapes.m`](source/Fog_simulation/Fog_simulation_Cityscapes.m) of our fog simulation experiments allows **parallel execution** of the experiment.
+The above experiment in step 4 uses a single thread and thus runs for around one day on an Intel Core i7 machine with 16 GB RAM and MATLAB 2017b.
+However, the implementation of the core MATLAB function [`Fog_simulation_Cityscapes.m`](source/Fog_simulation/Fog_simulation_Cityscapes.m) of our fog simulation experiments allows **parallel execution** of the experiment.
 To this end, we provide a few example `bash` scripts in the [experiments directory](source/Fog_simulation/Experiments) which launch experiments on a [Grid Engine](https://en.wikipedia.org/wiki/Oracle_Grid_Engine) cluster for faster execution.
 These scripts along with the [singled-threaded MATLAB script](source/Fog_simulation/Experiments/Cityscapes_trainval_refined_stereogf_beta_0_01_serial.m) can be consulted for creating a user-specific script for parallel execution depending on the features of the user's system.

 Last but not least, to run fog simulation on the `train_extra` split of Cityscapes, the packages `leftImg8bit_trainextra.zip`, `rightImg8bit_trainextra.zip`, `disparity_trainextra.zip` and `camera_trainextra.zip` must be downloaded.
 Make sure that the extracted directories obey the aforementioned structure, for example
 - `CITYSCAPES_ROOT`